rvalitov/backlink-checker-php/README.md

 php composer require rvalitov/backlink-checker-php
 ```

-- Versions starting from 2.0.0 support PHP 8.0 and later.
+- Versions starting from 3.0.0 support PHP 8.0 and later.
-- If you need to use an earlier version of PHP, please use the 1.x.x releases.
+- If you need to use an earlier version of PHP, please use the 1.x.x or 2.x.x releases.

 ### Step 2.
 Install the Chromium